omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/dev_tools.md

 ```

-Note the `--db-wait-*` flags.
-These are used to make the dev server wait for the
+The `--db-wait-*` flags are used to make the dev server wait for the dev database to
-dev database to become available.
-These are mostly useful in the context of
+become available.
+These are mostly useful in the context of `docker-compose`.
-`docker-compose`.

 It should also be noted that a development uvicorn server will automatically reload the
 app if the source files of the app change.
 This is very helpful for debugging behavior